Publications and resources

 They outline the current climate within prison mental health nationally, identifying best practice as well as the key areas of challenge experienced by participating services.

-Previous editions can be found on Knowledge Hub.
+Previous editions of the newsletters can be found on Knowledge Hub.

-If you have an article you would like to us to feature – or have anything to advertise – please email prisonnetwork@rcpsych.ac.uk.
+To sign up to Knowledge Hub or if you have an article you would like to us to feature, please email prisonnetwork@rcpsych.ac.uk.

 Creative writing booklet

-The first time ever the Quality Networks for Forensic and Prison Mental Health Services launched a creative writing competition for patients.
-We received some fantastic entries and have showcased all the entries in this special edition creative writing booklet:
+In 2020 and 2021, the Quality Networks for Forensic and Prison Mental Health Services collaboratively launched a creative writing competition for patients.
+All the fantastic entries have been compiled into two special edition creative writing booklets:

-We have moved our email discussion groups onto a new, free to join, online forum called knowledge hub.
-All our members are invited to join the QNPMHS discussion forum on knowledge hub, which will allow you to:
+Knowledge Hub is a free to join, online discussion forum.
+All our members are invited to join the QNPMHS discussion forum, which will allow you to:

 • Share best practice and quality improvement initiatives